middlechild/AIND-Sudoku/README.md

 # Artificial Intelligence Nanodegree

+This project is from Udacity’s Artificial Intelligence Nanodegree program.
+It contains code from Udacity as well as my own.

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *To solve the puzzle with the naked twins strategy we must limit our scope to sets of two-digit values per unit.
-If we encounter identical pairs in the same unit, we have found the naked twins and must proceed to remove both digits from their shared peers.*
+A: To solve the puzzle with the naked twins strategy we must limit our scope to sets of two-digit values per unit.
+If we encounter identical pairs in the same unit, we have found the naked twins and must proceed to remove both digits from their shared peers.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *By simply adding the diagonal units at the beginning of the units list should be all there's needed to solve a diagonal sudoku, as long as it's solvable.
-The _only_choice_ function will process the diagonal units if included.*
+A: Simply adding the diagonal units at the beginning of the units list should be all there's needed to solve a diagonal sudoku, as long as it's solvable.
+The _only_choice_ function will process the diagonal units if included.

 ### Install